kvz/fakefile/README.md

 ## Why

 This gets us the best of both worlds.
-Codify your tasks in a system (npm scripts) that won't be obsolete within the year, that's straightforward to people on Windows (they can ignore the Makefile and use `npm run`), and unix folks alike.
-Profit from instant autocomplete.
-In any repo I maintain, no matter the language, `make <something>` gets me what I want without thinking twice.
+Codify your tasks in a system (npm scripts) that won't be obsolete within the year, that's straightforward to people on Windows (they can ignore the Makefile and use `npm run` or `yarn`), and unix folks alike.

+- Profit from instant autocomplete.
+- Makefile's automcomplete is much faster than npm's
+- Offer polite and consistent convenience shortcuts to non-js folk into your project.

 I wrote a [blog post](https://kvz.io/blog/2016/02/18/a-universal-makefile-for-javascript/) that goes into more detail why this makes for a great JavaScript task running environment.

-## Use
+## Usage

-Run e.g. `make test` and the command is passed onto `npm run test` that should do the lower-level plumbing.
+After installing into your project, you can type `make test` which will map to `npm run test` or `yarn test` depending on wether you have a `yarn.lock` file in your project root.

-Makefiles can't handle `:` characters well so it will offer `npm run build:production` to you as `make build-production`.
+Makefiles cannot handle `:` characters well so it will offer `npm run build:production` to you as `make build-production`.

 ## Install

-You could save Fakefile's [`Makefile`](https://raw.githubusercontent.com/kvz/fakefile/master/Makefile) into your project root, and that's that.

-Alternatively, you can use the npm installer:
+First, make sure Makefiles [autocomplete](https://davidalger.com/posts/bash-completion-on-os-x-with-brew/) on your system.

+Then install via:

 ```bash
 yarn add fakefile # or: npm i fakefile
 ```

-This will save a Makefile into your project root.
+This will save a `Makefile` into your project root.

-If the installer detects a Makefile it does not recognize by its sha1 hash, it will warn you instead of overwriting it.
-This gives you a chance to port any existing Makefile logic to npm scripts, after which you can safely remove your original Makefile and rerun the installation, this time successfully installing Fakefile.
-The installer is happy to overwrite known sha1s, so that we can upgrade should the need arise.
+If the installer detects a Makefile that it does not recognize by its sha1 hash, it will warn you instead of overwriting it.
+The installer is happy to overwrite known sha1s, so that we can upgrade Makefiles that weren't customized by you.

 ## Contributors